 (a) Entry.
-Judgment by confession may be entered by the clerk upon the filing by the plaintiff of a declaration in the usual form, accompanied by one or more written instruments authorizing the confession of judgment and entitling the plaintiff to a claim for liquidated damages and supported by an affidavit made by the plaintiff or some one on his behalf stating the amount due thereunder, and indicating the post office address

-(including street address if needed to effect mail delivery) of the defendant.
+Judgment by confession may be entered by the clerk upon the filing by the plaintiff of a declaration in the usual form, accompanied by one or more written instruments authorizing the confession of judgment and entitling the plaintiff to a claim for liquidated damages and supported by an affidavit made by the plaintiff or some one on his behalf stating the amount due thereunder, and indicating the post office address (including street address if needed to effect mail delivery) of the defendant.

 (b) Personal Summons.
 Immediately upon entering any such judgment the clerk shall issue a summons for the defendant notifying him of the entry of the judgment and requiring him to appear in the cause wherein it is entered within thirty days after the service upon him of the summons and show cause, if any he has, why the judgment should be vacated, opened, or modified.
+The summons shall be made returnable at the first return day after its issuance, or if the plaintiff so directs, at the second return day after its issuance.
+When returned non est, the summons may be reissued at the request of the plaintiff.
 Any application made by the defendant with respect to the judgment within thirty days from the service of the summons shall be promptly heard by the court, and such action taken as the court may deem just.
 If the judgment is opened or set aside the case shall stand for trial in accordance with the rules of the court.
 If no cause is shown in pursuance of the summons, the judgment shall be deemed to be final, to the same extent as a judgment entered after trial, but may be set aside or modified on the ground of fraud or mistake.

 (c) Non-resident Defendants.
-If the affidavit filed in the proceedings shows that the defendant is not a resident of Maryland, the clerk shall send by registered mail to such defendant at his address indicated in the affidavit a summons similar to that prescribed in section (b) and it shall be the duty of such defendant to respond to such summons within thirty days after the receipt thereof; or the plaintiff may, if he so elects, provide for the personal service of the summons upon the defendant, wherever he may be found, and file in the proceedings an affidavit showing the time and place of such service.
+If the affidavit filed in the proceedings shows that the defendant is not a resident of Maryland, the clerk shall send by registered mail to such defendant at his address indicated in the affidavit a summons similar to that prescribed in section (b) and it shall be the duty of such defendant to respond to such summons within thirty days after the receipt thereof; or the plaintiff may, if he so elects, provide for the personal service of the summons upon the defendant, whereever he may be found, and file in the proceedings an affidavit showing the time and place of such service.
 Such personal service shall have the same effect as if the defendant had been summoned in the manner prescribed in section (b).